Products

 Braces and Gingivitis Risk

-• Wash food particles out of the mouth by drinking water after each meal
+• Washing food particles out of the mouth by drinking water after each meal

-• Buy a Waterpik, which uses water pressure to floss your teeth, rather than a string
+• Buying a Waterpik, which uses water pressure to floss your teeth rather than a string

-• Rinse with an antibacterial mouthwash every day
+• Rinsing with an antibacterial mouthwash every day

 Clear aligners (invisible braces) are removable orthodontic appliances that correct crooked and misaligned teeth.
-In particular, adults prefer clear aligners over braces because they are invisible, comfortable, and convenient.
+Adults prefer clear aligners over braces because they’re invisible, comfortable, and convenient.

-Teens are also candidates for treatment because their permanent teeth have grown in by this age.
+Teens are candidates for treatment because their permanent teeth have grown by this age.
+You typically need to wear aligners for at least 22 hours per day, with the overall length of treatment varying based on individual needs.

 clear aligners NewMouth